French corvette Perçante (1795): British service

 Commander Samuel Brooking commissioned Jamaica in April 1796, on the Jamaica station, where he and she would remain for some three years.
-(Brooking received his promotion to post captain, the appropriate rank for the captain of a frigate, in July 1796.)
+(Brooking received his promotion to post captain, the appropriate rank for the captain of a post ship, in July 1796.)

 On 27 November 1796 Jamaica captured Adélaïde and on 10 June 1797 Dix Après.

 During the period 29 October 1797 and 12 March 1798 Jamaica destroyed a French 10-gun privateer schooner, name unknown.
 On 7 February 1798 she captured the French privateer schooner Fortunée.
 The schooner was armed with one or more 4-pounder guns.

 Towards the end of the next year, on 27 November 1798, Jamaica captured Rebecca, and then on 9 December she captured the Fox.

 Early in 1799, that is on 7 January, 27 January, and 24 February, Jamaica captured the vessels Shark, Friends, and Gravenhorst.
 Also, between 12 February and 30 March, Jamaica captured two merchant vessels.
 Later that year Jamaica sailed to Britain.

 later, on 25 July, Jamaica, Europa and Andromache passed Plymouth as they sailed up the Channel escorting the East India, Jamaica, Lisbon, and Oporto fleets.
 On 22 August Jamaica arrived at Deptford; she was paid off there in August.
 She remained at Deptford for repairs until October, with Captain John Mackeller recommissioning her in September.

 Mackeller escorted a fleet of merchantmen to and from the Baltic and recaptured an English mast-ship and a brig laden with corn.
 He also forced a privateer, under the command of Captain Blankeman, to throw 14 guns and other gear overboard during an unsuccessful, for Jamaica, chase.
 The two English vessels recaptured may have been the Duke of Athol and James and Ruth on 13 and 14 December 1800.
 In March 1801 Mackeller transferred to Terpsichore, sailing her to the East Indies in June.